How to Enable or Disable Sign-in to Microsoft Edge using non-Microsoft accounts in Windows 11

 Microsoft Edge lets you control sign-in using non-Microsoft accounts, like Google or Apple, on Windows 11.

-This setting determines if users can link their Google or Apple accounts to Microsoft Edge for sign-in.
-This differs from signing in with a standard Microsoft account, which syncs your browsing data across devices.
+The Microsoft Edge sign-in setting controls whether users can connect Google or Apple accounts for sign-in within the browser.
+This differs from signing in with a standard Microsoft account, which synchronizes browsing data across devices.

 Starting with Microsoft Edge version 150+, this feature allows for sign-ins using third-party accounts.
 This new capability aims to offer more flexibility in how you use the browser.